kylerbrown/bark/specification.md

 A *root* is a top-level directory containing a `meta` file and zero or more *entries*.

+Root directories must not contain datasets.

+#### Root metadata

 There are no required attributes in the root `meta` file.

-Root directories must not contain datasets.
+Any attributes the user finds helpful may be included.

 ### Entries

 An *entry* is an abstract grouping of zero or more *datasets* that all share a common start time.
 Each entry shall be represented by a directory.
-The directory shall contain all the data objects associated with that entry, and all the metadata associated with the entry, stored as YAML key-value pairs in a file named `meta`.
+The directory shall contain all the data objects associated with that entry, and all the metadata associated with the entry.

+Entry directories must not contain root or entry directories.
+Any subdirectories are ignored.

+#### Entry metadata

+An entry's metadata must be stored in a file named `meta`.

 The following attributes are **required**: